Cheshire: A Lightweight, Linux-Capable RISC-V Host Platform for Domain-Specific Accelerator Plug-In: Architecture

 \subsection{Cheshire Platform}

 Cheshire is based on the energy-efficient 64-bit CVA6~\cite{zaruba2019cost} \gls{ac} processor.
-It includes all hardware necessary to boot and run a \gls{gpos} like Linux standalone, such as RISC-V-compliant interrupt controllers, various optional IO interfaces to access external storage and peripherals, and a \gls{dram} interface.
+It includes all hardware necessary to boot and run a \gls{gpos} like Linux autonomously, such as RISC-V-compliant core-local and platform interrupt controllers, various optional standard IO interfaces to access external storage and peripherals, and a \gls{dram} interface.
+Off-chip \gls{dram} is essential as the $8$-\SI{16}{\mega\byte} memory footprint of simple embedded Linux systems \cite{opdenacker2017linux} usually does not fit into on-chip memory.

 \Cref{fig:soc-arch} shows Cheshire's architecture.
-A crossbar~\cite{AXIPULP} using the widespread \gls{axi} protocol connects the CVA6 processor to {\rpcdram}, the \gls{dsa}, and other Cheshire-internal components.
-The crossbar's address width, data width, and number of \gls{dsa} manager and subordinate ports are configurable to suit the target system's bandwidth and addressing needs.
-Simpler subordinates without burst or out-of-order transaction support are attached through a lightweight, extensible Regbus~\cite{regbus} demultiplexer, minimizing the crossbar's area and energy footprint.
+A crossbar~\cite{AXIPULP} using Arm's widespread \gls{axi} protocol\cite{arm2021amba} connects the CVA6 processor to {\rpcdram}, the \gls{dsa}, and other Cheshire-internal components.
+The crossbar's address width, data width, and the number of \gls{axi} \gls{dsa} manager and subordinate ports are configurable to suit the target system's bandwidth and addressing needs.
+Simpler subordinates without burst or out-of-order transaction support are attached through a lightweight, extensible Regbus\cite{regbus} demultiplexer, minimizing the crossbar's area and energy footprint.

 Cheshire's {\rpcdram} is connected through a configurable \gls{llc}.
 Each of the \gls{llc}'s ways may individually be configured to serve as a \gls{spm} at runtime, providing the host with fast internal \gls{sram} when needed.
 A RISC-V compliant debug module, backed by a JTAG transport module, enables live external debugging of CVA6 and any configured number of external {RISC-V} harts, e.g., those in \gls{pmca}~\glspl{dsa}.
 Likewise, the interrupt controllers support a configurable number of external sources and targets.